Wynn completes $68 million pollution cleanup at casino site

 Wynn says the higher costs come from "increased quality measures" as well as the addition of restaurants and other design changes.

-The casino was recently rebranded Encore Boston Harbor following allegations of sexual misconduct against company founder Steve Wynn.
+The casino recently was rebranded Encore Boston Harbor following allegations of sexual misconduct against company founder Steve Wynn.
+Wynn has denied the allegations.

 Wynn says it will spend another $14 million creating a 6-acre harborwalk and park.